neudecker-group/jedi/docs/tutorials/nitrogen.rst

 =============================

 JEDI operates on a pair of geometries: a relaxed reference structure and a strained configuration.
-The strained structure can originate from MD snapshots, constrained optimisations, or experimental geometries.
+The strained structure can originate from MD snapshots, constrained optimizations, or experimental geometries.
 Here, we simply introduce a small Cartesian displacement to generate a test strain field.

 .. code-block:: python